-In 2007, we began building a polysilicon manufacturing facility in Meishan, Sichuan Province, through our wholly owned subsidiary, Sichuan ReneSola, which was established in the Sichuan Province.
+In 2007, we began building a polysilicon manufacturing facility in Meishan, Sichuan Province, through our wholly owned subsidiary, Sichuan ReneSola, which was established in Sichuan Province.

-In 2009, as part of our growth strategy, ReneSola Zhejiang acquired the 100% equity interest in ReneSola Jiangsu for a total cash consideration of RMB140.3 million (\$23.2 million), including tax paid in connection with the transfer of equity interests, in 2009.
-ReneSola Jiangsu is a cell and module manufacturer located in Yixing, Jiangsu Province that commenced its cell production in October 2008 and its module production in November 2005.
-As of December 31, 2009, the year in which it was acquired by us, ReneSola Jiangsu had an annual cell production capacity of 120 MW and an annual module manufacturing capacity of 135 MW.
-ReneSola Jiangsu offers monocrystalline modules ranging from 40 W to 310 W and multicrystalline modules ranging from 40 W to 310 W in power output, and exports its products primarily to the European markets.
-On November 6, 2013, ReneSola Zhejiang and ReneSola Singapore Pte.
+In 2009, as part of our growth strategy, ReneSola Zhejiang acquired the 100% equity interest in ReneSola Jiangsu for a total cash consideration of RMB140.3 million, including tax paid in connection with the transfer of equity interests, in 2009.
+ReneSola Jiangsu is a cell and module manufacturer located in Yixing, Jiangsu Province that commenced its cell manufacturing in October 2008 and its module manufacturing in November 2005.
+In November 2013, ReneSola Zhejiang and ReneSola Singapore Pte.
 Ltd. entered into an agreement, pursuant to which ReneSola Singapore Pte.
-Ltd. agreed to invest RMB200 million (\$33.0 million) in ReneSola Jiangsu, increasing its share capital to RMB800 million (\$132.2 million).
-After the completion of such transaction, ReneSola Zhejiang and ReneSola Singapore Pte.
-Ltd. will hold 75% and 25% of ReneSola Jiangsu's equity interest, respectively, and ReneSola Jiangsu will also be converted from a Chinese domestic company into a Sino-foreign equity joint venture.
+Ltd. agreed to invest RMB200 million in ReneSola Jiangsu, increasing its share capital to RMB800 million.
+After the completion of such transaction, ReneSola Zhejiang and ReneSola Jiangsu's equity interests, respectively.
 ReneSola Zhejiang and ReneSola Singapore Pte.
-Ltd are all wholly owned subsidiaries of ReneSola Ltd. ReneSola Jiangsu received the approval from the local commercial authority on December 17, 2013 and is currently going through the registration formalities with the relevant administrative authority for industry and commerce.
-As of the date of this annual report, the transaction has not been completed.
+Ltd are all wholly owned subsidiaries of ReneSola.
+ReneSola Jiangsu received the approval from the local commercial authority in December 2013 and the transaction was completed in April 2015.

-In 2010, we established a wholly owned subsidiary, Zhejiang ReneSola Photovoltaic Materials Co., Ltd., or Zhejiang ReneSola PV Materials, to engage primarily in the production and sale of crucibles, steel wires and silicon carbon powder.
-We also established our wholly owned subsidiaries, Sichuan Ruiyu Photovoltaic Materials Co., Ltd., Sichuan Ruixin Photovoltaic Materials Co., Ltd., which subsequently merged into Sichuan ReneSola in November 2011, in China to engage primarily in the sale of monocrystalline and multicrystalline wafers and ingots, steel wires, furnaces and other solar related products.
-Sichuan Ruixin Photovoltaic Materials Co., Ltd. has not commenced business as of the date of this annual report.
+In 2010, we established a wholly owned subsidiary, Zhejiang ReneSola System Integration Ltd., formerly known as Zhejiang ReneSola Photovoltaic Materials Co., Ltd., to engage primarily in the production and sale of crucibles, steel wires and silicon carbon powder.
+We also established our wholly owned subsidiaries, Sichuan Ruiyu Photovoltaic Materials Co., Ltd., Sichuan Ruixin Photovoltaic Materials Co., Ltd. and Sichuan Ruisheng Photovoltaic Materials Co., Ltd., which subsequently merged into Sichuan ReneSola in November 2011, in China to engage primarily in the sale of monocrystalline and multicrystalline wafers and ingots, steel wires, furnaces and other solar related products.
+Sichuan Ruixin Photovoltaic Materials Co., Ltd. has not commenced any operation as of the date of this annual report.

-From time to time after 2010, we have established additional wholly owned subsidiaries in China to engage primarily in the research, development, production, sale or installation of certain manufacturing materials, solar energy technology, solar technology consulting services, solar energy equipment, solar PV power generation related projects, electric power technology, power suppliers and equipment, technology achievement transformation and transferring related to solar PV power and photo thermal.
+From time to time after 2009, we have established additional wholly owned subsidiaries in China to engage primarily in the research, development, production, sale or installation of certain manufacturing materials, solar energy technology, solar technology consulting services, solar energy equipment, PV power generation related projects, electric power technology, power supply and equipment, technology achievement transformation and transferring related to PV power and photo thermal.

-In 2011, we established a wholly owned subsidiary, ReneSola Deutschland GmbH, to engage primarily in the sales of module, cell and wafer, as well as the operation of solar power projects.
+In 2011, we established a wholly owned subsidiary, ReneSola Deutschland GmbH, to engage primarily in the sales of modules, cells and wafers, as well as the operation of solar power projects.

-Since 2011, we have also established other wholly owned subsidiaries outside of China, including in Luxemburg, France, India, Australia, Japan, UK, Croatia, South Africa and Panama to expand our businesses in the international markets as part of our growth strategy with respect to the module segment.
+Since 2006, we have established other wholly owned subsidiaries outside of China, including in the United States, Singapore, Luxemburg, France, India, Australia, Japan, the United Kingdom, Croatia, South Africa, Panama, Korea and Russia to expand our businesses in international markets as part of our growth strategy with respect to the module segment.
 We have also established our North and South American regional headquarters in San Francisco, and our Asia-Pacific, Middle East and Africa regional sales headquarters in Singapore.
+In 2014, we opened new offices and warehouse facilities in Thailand, Mexico, Turkey, Indonesia, Brazil, Austria, Russia, Chile and Ontario in Canada in order to continue to expand our business operations in the international markets.